Pressure Washer Buying Guide

 To find the best pressure washer for you, you’ll want to consider how regularly you’re planning to use your jet washer, your budget, as well as what you’ll use it for.

-Freshening up your garden furniture and decking in time for summer?
-A light-duty jet washer with 100/110 Bars of pressure will be perfect.
+If you're freshening up your garden furniture and decking in time for summer, a light-duty jet washer with 100/110 Bars of pressure will be perfect.
 But if you’re looking to deep clean a neglected hot tub, we recommend a heavy-duty model with 130+ Bars of pressure.

 If you’re looking for something more versatile, a variable power pressure washer will be ideal for smaller tasks as well as heavy-duty cleaning.